Why do Men Suicide After Divorce?

 Professor AJ Kposowa used data to analyze the effects of marital status on suicide risk.

 At the Department of Sociology, the University of California Professor Kposowa found that divorced men were more than twice as likely to commit suicide as married men.

 And he found that divorced men are almost ten times more likely to kill themselves than divorced women.²

-The yearly suicide rate for divorced men highlights the urgency of this disaster.
+The yearly rates of suicide for divorced men highlight the urgency of this disaster.